- Learn and practice vocabulary

 - Explain the word's meaning.
 Then restate the meaning, asking students to complete it with the "Target Word."
 For example: The place where people vote is called the _________. (polls)

-- Provide examples for each word and model an example.
-Have partners suggest an additional example using a complete sentence.
+- Fill in the blank in the Example column on the Election Vocabulary List printable.
+Have students work in partners to suggest additional examples using complete sentences.
 Make a note of those having trouble so you can work with them in a small group.

-- Deepen understanding by asking questions that relate each word to students' lives.
+- Deepen understanding by asking questions that relate the word to students' lives.

 - Have students go to two other students and share some of their answers.